FIZZORY-TECH/privacy-policy/privacy-policy.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** 2025-01-01

-[Your Extension Name] ("the Extension") is committed to protecting your privacy.
+FIZZORY Scrapper ("the Extension") is committed to protecting your privacy.
 This Privacy Policy explains how the Extension handles your information.

 ## 1. Information Collection
 The Extension does not collect, store, or transmit any personal or non-personal data.
 All operations performed by the Extension occur locally on your device, and no information is shared with external servers or third parties.